At Be Kind Psychology, we specialise in high-quality adolescent and child autism assessments in Ireland

-We aim to provide clarity, support, and practical recommendations that genuinely make a difference to children and their families.
+We provide clarity, support and practical recommendations that genuinely make a difference to children and their families

 What’s Included in the Assessment (Identification)

-This is a multidisciplinary assessment that includes input from both clinical psychology and speech and language therapy (SLT).
+This is a multidisciplinary child autism assessment that includes input from both clinical psychology and speech and language therapy (SLT).
 It is tailored to your child’s age, presentation, and developmental needs.

 Each assessment typically includes: